makersacademy/takeaway-challenge/README.md

 9.- The user can now check that the dish being order is indeed in our menu.

 User story3
-1.- The user has now an amount of money to match.
+10.- The user has now an amount of money to match.
+11.- The user can now check if he has introduced the right amount of money to make the payment.
+12.- The user can now have a confirmation of the delivery time.

 User story3